sesyul/CANDU-SCWR/README.md

-The five repertories contain inputs which were developped in support of a MscA in nuclear engineering at Polytechnique Montréal.
+The five repertories contain inputs which were developped in support of a nuclear engineering MscA at Polytechnique Montréal.
 The thesis carries a coupled thermalhydraulic neutronic study of the CANDU-SCWR, a IVth generation reactor cooled with supercritical water.
 The design considered uses all the features proposed before 2020.
 The code used are DRAGON5/DONJON5 (neutronics) and